 Risk Management Committee

-Pursuant to the requirement of Clause 49 of the Listing Agreement and the Companies Act, 2013, the Risk Management Committee was reconstituted by the Board of Directors of the Company on November 14, 2014.
-The Committee comprises of Shri V. N. Kaul as Chairman, Smt.
-Chhaya Virani and Shri Soumen Ghosh as Members
+Pursuant to the requirement of the Companies Act, 2013 and the Listing Regulations, the Committee was reconstituted by the Board of Directors of the Company on October 15, 2019.
+The Committee comprises of Ms. Chhaya Virani and Mr. Rahul Sarin as Members.

 The Committee is authorized to discharge its responsibilities under the provisions of the Companies Act, 2013 and Listing Agreement executed with the Stock Exchanges as follows: